 This lovely hidden garden is nourishing the community and its veggies.

 The Huertos Urbanos is a community garden where residents rent small plots and grow vegetables for their use.
-Parcels are filled with ecologically planted greens: lettuce, carrots, artichokes, beans, cabbage, onions, and spinach.
+Parcels are filled with ecologically grown greens, including lettuce, carrots, artichokes, beans, cabbage, onions, and spinach.
 The area is also home to a group of chickens, a duck, and a colony of cats.
-A wonderful thing about Huertos Urbanos is that it brings neighbours together.
+One of the wonderful things about Huertos Urbanos is that it brings neighbours together.
 There is a communal area with benches, a Moorish oven and a small children's playground.
 You might catch a Sunday paella or a live band playing, like during the Benimaclet Confusion Festival.

 This land was once a dump for construction waste.
 In 2012, the community took action, clearing and cultivating the area.
 Today, it's a thriving urban garden, and its beauty and sense of community make it a remarkable place.
 Unfortunately, its future remains uncertain and is threatened by new building developments.